matthiasstock/puppies-tower/README.md

 ### Finished Tower
 ![finished tower][chrono8]

-[chrono1]: 01-chipboard-look-out.jpg "The floor and roof of the look-out."
-[chrono2]: 02-chipboard-misc.jpg "Every other needed element of the tower."
-[chrono3]: 03-chipboard-cut.jpg "Elements were cut-out."
-[chrono4]: 04-sandpaper.jpg "Elements were roughened with sandpaper."
-[chrono5]: 05-primer.jpg "Primed elements."
-[chrono6]: 06-color.jpg "Colored elements."
-[chrono7]: 07-electronics.jpg "The electronical part of the tower."
-[chrono8]: 08-finished.jpg "The finished tower."

 ## Lessons Learned

 - The painting of PVC parts became an issue when using lacquers/acrylic paint suitable for children